martinalexrolph/vue-flickr/README.md

 # vue-flickr

-> Learning Vue.js by building a small Flickr viewing app.
-Can be viewed at [vue-flickr.herokuapp.com](http://vue-flickr.herokuapp.com).
+> A small project to learn Vue.js by building a Flickr feed viewer.
+Live at [vue-flickr.herokuapp.com](http://vue-flickr.herokuapp.com).
 Shows you the public Flickr feed, allowing you to filter by tags and view the images either in a modal or on Flickr's site.

 ## Build Setup